 The fact that so few of our financial resources and missionaries are sent to the unreached is what is known as the Great Imbalance.

-- The number of unreached people is higher now than ever before and will continue to increase until Christians and churches decide to change how we use our resources.
+The number of unreached people is higher now than ever before.
+It will continue to increase until Christians and churches decide to change how we use our resources.

 While that’s a big statement, think about why we know it’s true.
 The world population is increasing, including the population among unreached peoples and places.
-The current rate of missions sending and giving is nowhere close to keeping up with population increases, particularly among unreached peoples and places.
-This means that, unless something changes, more people than ever before in history will go to hell without ever hearing how to go to heaven.
+The current rate of missions sending and giving is nowhere close to keeping up with population increases.
+Particularly among unreached peoples and places.

 If we are going to obey the Great Commission, the Great Imbalance needs to be rectified.